teradyneinc/TeradyneMobile/README.md

 2. Import this VBA module *installDir*\RemoteControl.bas into your IGXL workbook.
 3. In that module, modify XMLControlDir to be set to *installDir*\RemoteControl\UniServer\www\

-When you want to use the Remote Control Feature, you need to start the web server by executing this:
+When you want to use the Remote Control Feature, you need to start the web server by doing this:
-*installDir*/UniServer/Start_as_program.exe
+1. Execute *installDir*/UniServer/Start_as_program.exe
-Once, that launches, click to start the Apache Server.
+2. Once, that launches, click to start the Apache Server.

-Lastly, in IGXL, you have run this VBA Sub Routine in the RemoteControl module PollForCommand.
+Lastly, in IGXL, you have run the PollForCommand() VBA Sub Routine in the RemoteControl module.

 File any issues you are having with this here: https://github.com/teradyneinc/TeradyneMobile/issues